coderehan/Android-Security-Interview-Preparation/README.md

 «"I only trust this specific identity for my banking server."»

-Even if an attacker presents another certificate that is otherwise trusted by the device, the app can reject it if it doesn't match the pin.
+Even if an attacker presents another certificate that is otherwise trusted by the device, the app can reject it if it doesn't match the configured pin.

 🎯 Interview answer